GhostWording/PublicDocumentation/API/Sections/texts.md

 If the recipient of a message is a women , acceptable values for the `Target` property of the texts that can be sent will be 'F' , 'N' and 'I' (but not 'P')
 If the recipient of a message is a man, acceptable values for the `Target` property of the texts that can be sent will be 'H', 'N' and 'I' (but not 'P')

+## Polite verbal form

+In many languages, recipients will be adressed differently depending if the sender is a close friend or relative or wants to show respect of distance.
+The `PoliteForm` property of texts is used to code that.
+It currently contains the following values
+* T : familiar (example : tu es belle)
+* V : polite (example : vous êtes belle)
+* I : indifferent (example : la terre est ronde)

+In most apps, constraints on  the correct verbal form will be dictated by the  context.
+In an app such as `Le bout des lèvres` the user write to his or her sweetheart.
+In that case the polite form (V) will not appropriate.
+In that case, the app will display all texts for which `PoliteForm != 'V'`